All You Need To Know About Life And Features Of The Chinese Crested Dog Breed

 The Chinese Crested is an extremely aggressive breed.
 This breed has a high level of social drive and a strong desire to please humans.

-While they are wonderful dogs when they are around familiar people, they may bite a stranger if you don’t properly socialize them.
+While they are wonderful dogs when they are around familiar people, they may bite a stranger if you don’t properly socialize with them.

 With the right training, you can help this dog develop good manners, and it won’t bite people.
 Here are some tips to keep your Chinese Crested Dog from biting strangers.